Logan007/pearsonC/README.md

  All other tests were passed
 ```

-### Further Steps
+## Further Steps

-A few tests are still missing such as the comprehensive evaluation of SMHasher – to follow soon.
+A few tests are still missing such as the comprehensive evaluation of the whole scheme (not just the permutation) by SMHasher – to follow soon.
 Same for the full C implementation.